 because the pictures are lifelike.
 It is a pocket size and just

 160 pages.
 Scanning through you will be able to identify that

 fish you just brought up.

 perfectly good money, also buy the Golden Guide called

 Fishing.
 I believe both are of value aboard cruising

 boats.
 There are bigger/more complicated fishing books but I

 prefer the shortened more concise information found in

 Fishing.
-I don't want the extraneous so opted for the
+I do not want the extraneous so opted for the

 They retail at less than